William Fortune (businessman): Death and legacy

 Fortune became a wealthy and successful businessman, as well as a prominent figure in the development of Indianapolis.
 He was especially active in civic and philanthropic affairs during the years 1890 to 1920.
 Although he never sought elected office, Fortune frequently worked with politicians to implement various civic projects.
-Fortune is best-known for his support of paved city and state roads, the implementation the Good Roads Movement in the state, and the elevation of railroad tracks in Indianapolis.
-In addition to his active involvement with the city's Commercial Club and Indianapolis Chamber of Commerce projects, Fortune was a founder and organizer of the Indianapolis chapter of the American Red Cross, which continues to provide social services to aid to those in need, and War Chest fundraising efforts, a predecessor to the city’s present-day United Way organization.
+Fortune is best known for his support of paved city and state roads, the implementation of the Good Roads Movement in the state, and the elevation of railroad tracks in Indianapolis.
+In addition to his active involvement with the city's Commercial Club and Indianapolis Chamber of Commerce projects, Fortune was a founder and organizer of the Indianapolis chapter of the American Red Cross, which continues to provide social services to aid to those in need, and War Chest fundraising efforts, a predecessor to the city's present-day United Way organization.
 During his later years Fortune was active at the national level in the American Red Cross and Chamber of Commerce.
 While most of his efforts proved to be successful, not all of them were.
 Fortune was impatient and not afraid to disagree with those who did not share his goals or vision for a particular project.
 For example, conflicts over goals and priorities lead to his resignation as chairman of the George Rogers Clark Sesquicentennial Commission in 1928 and as president of American Peace Society in 1930.

 Fortune's local legacies include acquisition of James Whitcomb Riley's former home in Indianapolis.
 The present-day James Whitcomb Riley Museum Home, which is listed on the National Register of Historic Places and open to the public.
 Fortune also donated the site for a U.S. Veterans Health Administration hospital in Indianapolis.